https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M2/Lab4/README.md

 In Module 2 Lab 4, you'll deploy the Streamlit app to the [Streamlit Community Cloud](https://streamlit.io/cloud) and this time we'll be able to access Snowflake data directly from the app.

 You'll essentially follow the same steps as in the previous lab (M2 Lab 3) but with minor modifications.
-We'll guide you through the steps and show you the changes.
+You'll be guided through the steps and show you the changes.

 ## Create your own GitHub repository for this Lab
 1. You need to upload this lab’s files into a Github repository you will create as follows.